Clustered Saliency Prediction: Methods

 \subsection{Clustering}

-Here we have focused on creating a network structure based on individuals' information and then clustering individuals based on the information in the network.
-For clustering the individuals into groups, we created a weighted complex network of the 30 subjects in this dataset using images seen by the individuals and their personal features.
-Then we used a community detection method \cite{communityPhysRevE.80.056117} on this weighted network, called the Louvain algorithm \cite{blondel2008fast}, for dividing the individuals into groups.
-We call this clustering algorithm \textit{Subject Similarity Clustering}.
-Now, we will describe the Subject Similarity Clustering algorithm in detail.
+Here, we focus on creating a network structure based on subjects' information and clustering subjects using this network.
+To cluster the subjects, we create a weighted complex network of the subjects in the dataset using images seen by the subjects and their personal features.
+Then, we use a community detection method (\cite{communityPhysRevE.80.056117}) on this weighted network, called the Louvain algorithm (\cite{blondel2008fast}), for dividing the subjects into groups.
+We call this clustering algorithm \textit{Subject Similarity Clustering (SSC)}.
+Now, we describe the SSC algorithm.

-First we initiate a network called $G$ with 30 nodes, each corresponding to one subject.
-Then we randomly sample 100 images from all the images and for each image $I$, we get all 30 of the saliency maps of 30 subjects for $I$ and cluster these saliency maps into $K$ clusters, based on their pixel-wise similarity, using the K-Means algorithm.
-Then, considering this clustering of saliency maps, if two subjects fall in the same cluster, in $G$ we either add an edge with weight 1 between them, or increase the weight of the already existing edge by 1 (depending on if they are already connected or not).
-We repeat the above procedure for all the 100 sampled images.
-The reason for sampling 100 images instead of using all the images is to not make the network very dense, so the clustering algorithm can distinguish different clusters in the network.